Introduction

 What Is a Crypto IRA?

-A Crypto IRA is a self-directed IRA that gives you the ability to purchase and hold digital assets within a tax-advantaged retirement account.
+A Crypto IRA is a self-directed IRA that gives you the ability to purchase and hold digital assets directly within a tax-advantaged retirement account.

 Like any IRA, you can choose between:

-- Traditional Crypto IRA – Contributions may be tax-deductible, and growth is tax-deferred.
+- Traditional IRA – Contributions may be tax-deductible, and growth is tax-deferred.
 Withdrawals are taxed as income in retirement.

-- Roth Crypto IRA – Contributions use after-tax dollars, but qualified withdrawals in retirement are tax-free, including gains.
+- Roth IRA – Contributions use after-tax dollars, but qualified withdrawals in retirement are tax-free, including gains.

 You cannot hold assets outside your custodian’s approved list, nor can you self-custody your IRA’s assets.